DavideTedesco/SIW-Digital-Art-Gallery-2022/README.md

 ### Administrator

-- Insertion of an opera in the digital art gallery
+- Insertion of:

-- Editing of the parameters of an opera in the digital art gallery
+  - Artworks
+  - Authors
+  - Collections

+- Editing of:
+  - Artworks
+  - Authors
+  - Collections

+- Deletion of:
+  - Artworks
+  - Authors
+  - Collections

+- Viewing the details of:
+  - Artworks (including the average of grades for each artwork)
+  - Authors
+  - Collections

+- Viewing all registered users

 ### User

-- Viewing the details of an opera
+- Viewing the details of (with multiple possibilities of navigations):
+  - Artworks
+  - Authors
+  - Collections

+- Insertion of a grade of an artwork
+- Editing of a grade of an artwork
-- Viewing all the operas of an author
+- Deletion of a grade of an artwork

 ## Technologies used